At the Assembly

 Make sure you make time to meet your division president, or attend your division’s meeting to find out more about what’s going on within your field and in the EGU.
 You will also have the opportunity to meet the Union Early Career Scientist Representatives, Roelof Rietbroek and Stephanie Zihms, and Olivia Trani, the EGU Communications Officer and ECS contact at the EGU Office.
 This is your opportunity to discuss issues specific to the ECS community with them.

-Outstanding Student Poster and PICO Award
+Outstanding Student and PhD candidate Presentation Award

 Early Career Scientists’ Corner at the Opening Reception